|

 But apparently there were unusual symptoms which caused William enough concern

+that he requested emergency medical leave to return to the United States.
 This was granted and the two were given passage on a British Overseas Airways Corp.
 (BOAC) seaplane

 in late February, 1944, from Lagos via Freetown, Lisbon, and Bermuda, to Baltimore.

 In Baltimore, they were met by Philinda's father and step-mother who accompanied them to New York.
+In New York, Philinda consulted a well-respected specialist

 who prescribed a course of